dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ## Results

-Here it is some results obtained after training on 80 millions of frames (shown on figure 5 and 6 - agent's progress during training and demonstation of it's play respectively):
+Here it is some results obtained after training on 80 millions of frames (shown on figure 5 and 6 - agent's progress during training and demonstration of its play respectively):